-The Department of Medicine is a nationally renowned clinical and research team that has 312 faculty in 11 Divisions: Cardiovascular Medicine; Endocrinology, Diabetes & Metabolism; Gastroenterology, Hepatology & Nutrition; General Internal Medicine; Hematology & Oncology; Hospital Medicine; Infectious Diseases & Global Medicine; Nephrology, Hypertension & Renal Transplantation; Palliative Care; Pulmonary, Critical Care, and Sleep Medicine; and Rheumatology & Clinical Immunology.
+The Department of Medicine is a nationally renowned clinical and research team with over 356 faculty in 12 Divisions: Cardiovascular Medicine; Endocrinology, Diabetes & Metabolism; Gastroenterology, Hepatology & Nutrition; General Internal Medicine; Geriatric Medicine; Hematology & Oncology; Hospital Medicine; Infectious Diseases & Global Medicine; Nephrology, Hypertension & Renal Transplantation; Palliative Care; Pulmonary, Critical Care, and Sleep Medicine; and Rheumatology & Clinical Immunology.
 The Division of Hospital Medicine also hosts the Palliative Care Program.
-The Department houses multiple major research centers, including the Clinical and Translational Research Institute, the Center for Inflammation and Mucosal Immunology, the UF Health Integrative Medicine Program, the Cell Therapy Research Network, and The Institute of Therapeutic Innovation.
-The Department also plays major leadership roles in the UF Health Cancer Center and the UF Diabetes Institute.
+The department houses multiple major research centers, including the Clinical and Translational Research Institute, the Center for Inflammation and Mucosal Immunology, the UF Health Integrative Medicine Program, the Cell Therapy Research Network, and The Institute of Therapeutic Innovation.
+The department also plays major leadership roles in the UF Health Cancer Center and the UF Diabetes Institute.

-The Department supports 95 Internal Medicine Residents and 90 fellows in 16 distinct fellowship programs, spanning each Division.
-The Department has 12 external clinic sites, and runs all Internal Medicine clinical services at both the UF Health Shands Teaching Hospital (900 beds) and the adjacent Malcolm Randall VA Hospital (350 beds).
-Medicine Services in Shands hospital include: MICU, Intermediate Medical Care Unit, Hospital Medicine, General Medicine teaching services, Gastroenterology, Hepatology, Malignant Hematology & BMT, Oncology, Medical Observation Unit, the Endoscopy Center, the Bronchoscopy Center, Medical Cardiology, the Cardiac Catheterization Lab, and the Cardiac Intensive Care Unit.
+The department supports 116 internal medicine residents and 90 fellows in fellowship programs, spanning our divisions.
+The department has 12 external clinic sites, and runs all internal medicine clinical services at both the UF Health Shands Teaching Hospital (900 beds) and the adjacent Malcolm Randall VA Hospital (350 beds).
+Medicine services in Shands hospital include: MICU, Intermediate Medical Care Unit, Hospital Medicine, General Medicine teaching services, Gastroenterology, Hepatology, Malignant Hematology & BMT, Oncology, Medical Observation Unit, the Endoscopy Center, the Bronchoscopy Center, Medical Cardiology, the Cardiac Catheterization Lab, and the Cardiac Intensive Care Unit.
 Departmental faculty also serve as Medical Directors for Liver, Kidney, and Pancreatic transplantation.
 The Department admits 20,000 patients a year to Shands, and sees 160,000 out-patients annually.
-UF Health is building a new state of the art Cardiovascular Tower at Shands Teaching Hospital, with over planned 100 beds dedicated to treating complex heart diseases.
-This new tower is scheduled to open Winter, 2017.
+In December of 2017, UF Health opened a new tower encompassing UF Health Heart and Vascular Hospital and UF Health Neuromedicine Hospital.

 Departmental faculty hold over $24 M in annual NIH funding (direct costs), ranking 40th in the Blue Ridge Institute’s survey of all internal medicine departments in FY14.
 There are 11 faculty that serve on NIH or VA study sections, and another 105 that serve on a national medical society committee.
 There are 95 Departmental faculty that serve on editorial boards of journals, and 90 faculty with peer-reviewed extra-mural funding.
 Departmental faculty published 698 papers and 63 book chapters in FY14.